joesingo/truthdiscovery/reports/possible_structure.md

       (correctly) discard the false information.

 * TD background:
-    * *Truth-discovery* has emerged as a topic aiming to tackle the problem of determining *what to believe* and *who to trust* given an input of conflicting claims from multiple sources.
+    * *Truth discovery* has emerged as a topic aiming to tackle the problem of determining *what to believe* and *who to trust* given an input of conflicting claims from multiple sources.